MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 title: Connect a bot to Slack with the Bot Framework SDK
 description: Learn how to connect Bot Framework bots to Slack.
 You can use either the Azure Bot Service or the Slack adapter to configure bots to respond to Slack messages and channel activity.
 keywords: connect a bot, bot channel, Slack bot, Slack messaging app, slack adapter
-author: arturl
+author: JonathanFingold
-ms.author: arturl
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: how-to
 ms.service: bot-service
-ms.date: 08/30/2021
+ms.date: 11/01/2021
 ---

 # Connect a bot to Slack